junxit/us-congress-bills-109/derived/amendments.md

 ### 7 U.S.C. § 1635

-> Section 942 of the Livestock Mandatory Price Reporting Act of 1999 (7 U.S.C.
+> Section 942 of the Livestock Mandatory Reporting Act of 1999 (7 U.S.C.
 1635 note; Public Law 106–78) is amended by striking “terminate on September 30, 2005” and inserting “(other than section 911 of subtitle A and the amendments made by that section) terminate on September 30, 2010”.

 | | |
 |---|---|